Around & About Kanayama

 When you're buying a return ticket to Kanayama, be sure to ask for a ticket to "HIDAKanayama", (pronounced hee-DAW).
 Asking for just plain "Kanayama" has landed some Ketchikan visitors in the wrong town!

-The Shimin-kaikan is the new (as of 2008) Community Center Building.
+The Shimin-kaikan is the Community Center Building.
 If you stand with your back to the Kanayama Elementary School Playground, facing the new yellow Kanayama Preschool, the Shimin-kaikan is the building just behind it.
 Community events and some Ketchikan group events are held here.

 Restaurants, Snacks, & Souvenirs